jordimas/gnome-shell-extension-arcmenu/README.md

 make install
 ```

-4) Restart the GNOME Shell by Alt + F2 and enter 'r' (without quotes).
+4) Restart the GNOME Shell with Alt + F2 and enter 'r' (without quotes).

 5) Open the gnome-tweak-tool and activate Arc-Menu.